bookofproofs/bookofproofs.github.io/_sources/history/18th-century/pfaff.md

 ### Mathematical Profile (Excerpt):
 * Johann Friedrich was the second of his parents seven sons and, although perhaps the one to attain the greatest fame, he was certainly not the only one to excel in science.
-* The youngest of the family, Johann Wilhelm Pfaff who was born in 1774, also became a mathematician and held chairs in Würtzburg and Erlangen.
 * The second youngest, Christoph Heinrich Pfaff was born in 1773 and, with interests in chemistry, medicine and pharmacy, he worked with Volta on electricity in animals.
 * There was a school in Stuttgart, the Hohe Karlsschule, which was run to train sons of government officials of Württemberg and Johann Friedrich attended this school from the age of nine.
 * Pfaff did not learn much in the way of mathematics there despite attending the school until he was nearly twenty.